-LaRue decided to return home to Virginia to fulfill her life long dream on building a horse farm and teaching the community what she has learned in her travels.
+LaRue decided to return home to Virginia to fulfill her life long dream on building a horse farm and teaching the community what she had learned in her travels.
 While developing Sprouse’s Corner Ranch, LaRue directed the riding lesson program at Grand View Lake Farm in Prospect, Virginia.
 After 3 years of preparation, Sprouse’s Corner Ranch opened in June of 2008.
 LaRue is the head instructor, trainer and operations manager.
-Today she is a leader in Buckingham's Pegasus 4-H Horse and Pony Clubserves as the President of Heartland Horse Heroes and is a member of the Buckingham Chamber of Commerce.
+Today she is a leader in Buckingham's Pegasus 4-H Horse and Pony Club and serves on the board for Heartland Horse Heroes.
+She is also a member of the Buckingham Chamber of Commerce.